-The Syndicate cedes insurance risk on most classes of business.
+The Syndicate cedes insurance risk in the normal course of business.
 Reinsurance assets represent balances due from reinsurance companies.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the outstanding claims provision or settled claims associated with the reinsurer's policies and are in accordance with the related reinsurance contract.